eternalSeeker/pcc/pcc/compiler/objectFile.rst

 As we know the endianess, it is possible from now on to specify field longer than 1 byte.
 The type is 1, so ET_REL.
 It is a relocatable file, which is what we expect, as it only contains a global variable.
-Machine is 003E, which we cann find back on http://refspecs.linuxbase.org/elf/gabi4+/ch4.eheader.html.
+Machine is 003E, which we can find back on http://refspecs.linuxbase.org/elf/gabi4+/ch4.eheader.html.
 The decimal interpretation is 62.
-On the webpage it is listed as EM_X86_64:
+On the web page it is listed as EM_X86_64:
 AMD x86-64 architecture.
 This is indeed the case.
 I ran the test on a 64 bit Intel CPU.
 Version is 1 as mandated.
 Entry is 0, as the elf file has no entry point because it is not an executable.